 These skills have to do with hand-eye coordination, and can be practiced during your daily routine.
 Have your child dress themselves, including all of the zipping, buttoning, snapping and tying that needs to happen.
-Have them sort laundry into piles (which also incorporates math), or string together beads or cereal with holes in the center for a fun craft activity.
-Put together a craft box with glue, crayons, markers, fabric, paper, and scissors to encourage your child to practice writing, drawing, coloring and cutting, as well as make priceless works of art in these last days before kindergarten!
+Have them sort laundry into piles (which also incorporates math).
+They can string together beads or cereal with holes in the center for a fun craft activity.
+Put together a craft box with glue, crayons, markers, fabric, paper, and scissors.
+Encourage your child to practice writing, drawing, coloring and cutting, as well as make priceless works of art in these last days before kindergarten!

-There is also a brand new app called First Choice Assessment that is a kindergarten readiness assessment app for parents of 3-5 year olds.
+There is also a brand new app called First Choice Assessment that is a kindergarten readiness assessment app for parents.
 Through engaging, 5-minute games, First Choice Assessment will give parents an accurate idea of where their child is developmentally across math, language, literacy and social-emotional learning.
 The app is available on the App Store.

 Kindergarten Social Skills Preparation